HamPoole/BuySolar/design_doc.md

 Rust console application to access public API endpoints easily and reliably.
 Simply achieved via the asynchronous library [axum](https://github.com/tokio-rs/axum).

 Rust [Tauri](https://tauri.app/) desktop applications for Windows and MacOS.
+"It's Electron but good," framework for desktop web applications.
+Flexible access to the Javascript ecosystem means it's a very good solution.

 Parsing the API response will be required.
 Requires a regex generation app or similar to build API parsing rules.